Skip to content

 image

-1. A client initiates a request to http://myNginx.com.
+1. The client initiates a http://myNginx.com request.

 3. The client sends an HTTP request to the Ingress controller, specifying myNginx.com in the Host header.